Friends' Central Lower School

 The Nursery, Pre-K, and Kindergarten programs offer a stimulating and nurturing environment where young children can grow—academically, socially, emotionally, and spiritually.
 Education is play-based, joyful, and hands-on, laying the foundations of curiosity while preparing students for the more structured classroom setting they will encounter in Grade 1 and beyond.

 Meet the Lower School Principals

-Assistant Principal Melody joined Friends' Central in July 2017.
+Melody joined Friends' Central in July 2017 as Assistant Principal, before becoming Lower School Principal in July 2019.
 Previously, she served as Dean of Lower School and Director of Student Support Services at Greene Street Friends School.
 Melody has a BA in Elementary and Special Education from Saint Joseph's University and a Master's in School Counseling Psychology from Boston College.
 She received a certificate from the New and Aspiring School Leadership Institute at Harvard University.
 Melody is also the Founding Executive Director of Horizons, a six-week summer program, the first Philadelphia-based affiliate of this national program that supports underserved youth ages kindergarten - grade 8.